tizoc/offline-mina-signer/README.md

 ---

-## ⚠️ WARNING: USE AT YOUR OWN RISK ⚠️
+## ⚠️ WARNING: UNTESTED.
+DO YOUR OWN RESEARCH.
+USE AT YOUR OWN RISK ⚠️

 **IMPORTING YOUR SEED PHRASE INTO THIS SCRIPT CAN BE VERY DANGEROUS.**
 - Your **seed phrase** is the master key to all your accounts and funds.
 If it is exposed, anyone can gain full access to your assets.